I found these pictures from when we first bought the house back. It looks so different now that I had totally forgotten it used to look like this.

 And I forgot all about those cushions.

-When I was younger I sat on these cushions in this window seat and watch the seasons pass.
+When I was younger I sat on these cushions in this window seat with books and snow cones and hopes and dreams…

 Summer would roll by with its fluffy white clouds and blue skies and lazy afternoons.